tadamcz/value_of_information_webapp/README.md

 Deployed using [Dokku](https://github.com/dokku/dokku), currently on an AWS EC2 instance.
 The files used by Dokku are `.buildpacks`, `.env`, and `app.json`.

+The username for `ssh`ing into the AWS EC2 instance is `ubuntu`.
+This is the default for this type of instance.

 # Local development

 ## Installation